Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 Rule 3: Diversify to manage risk appropriately

-Waves places your money in three funds:
+Waves places your money into the 21C fund.
+This comprises of three pots:

-Ruffer—A fund built on the belief that a strategy that delivers consistent, moderate returns is better than one that sometimes scores big, sometimes loses big.
+Pot 2: Ruffer—A fund built on the belief that a strategy that delivers consistent, moderate returns is better than one that sometimes scores big, sometimes loses big.

-RIT—RIT invests in a combination of publicly listed companies, large privately owned companies and potential superstar businesses with aggressive growth potential.
+Pot 3: Rothschild Investment Trust (RIT)—RIT invests in a combination of publicly listed companies, large privately owned companies and potential superstar businesses with aggressive growth potential.

 Rule 4: Be cost-efficient